Authentication

 Token Management and Security Best Practices

-• UI Management: Unavailable at the moment.
+• UI Management: check Authentication

 • Rotate Tokens Regularly: Even though tokens are secure, it’s a good practice to rotate them periodically.
 This minimizes the risk of misuse in case a token is compromised.
 To rotate a token you need: